Teaching Communities

 Instructors interested in learning about and trying new techniques of instruction can join a community of practice.
 In a community of practice, instructors come together around a common interest to improve their teaching by sharing best practices and collaborating to create new ideas.
 The Teaching Center organizes several such communities annually for instructors who teach a course that enrolls students in the School of Arts & Sciences or Hajim School of Engineering and Applied Sciences.

-In Fall 2024, we are sponsoring a New and Early Career Instructor Teaching Group, a College Course Development Fellowship to plan for Spring 2025 courses, a Generative Artificial Intelligence Group, and an Inclusive Teaching Group.
+In Spring 2025, we are sponsoring a New and Early Career Instructor Teaching Group, a Peer Observation Fellowship, a Large Courses Discussion Group, and an Active Learning Group.

 These groups will meet in person.

 College Course Development Fellowship—This two-semester fellowship program brings together a small group of instructors to collaborate in (re)developing and implementing their undergraduate courses.
 Fellows enjoy intensive support from Teaching Center staff and are each awarded $1,000 in non-salary funding to cover expenses related to their teaching and research.
-This cohort meets in person and will plan in fall 2024 for spring 2025 courses.
+This cohort meets in person and is offered twice annually.
+One group meets in the summer to plan for fall courses, and the other meets in the fall to plan for spring courses.
 Open to instructors who teach a course that enrolls students in the School of Arts & Sciences or Hajim School of Engineering and Applied Sciences.
 Register on the linked page.

 Generative Artificial Intelligence Group— This group will meet to discuss the implications of generative AI for teaching and learning, as well as to share resources and teaching ideas.
 In addition to exploring how to revise courses in response to generative AI, this in-person group will consider how and whether to integrate generative AI into student and/or instructor work.
 Open to instructors who teach a course that enrolls students in the School of Arts & Sciences or Hajim School of Engineering and Applied Sciences.